China cuts reserve requirements for banks as economy slows | Business

 China's exports, the last major driver of growth, are also showing signs of fatigue, and some economists say the risks of a recession are rising.
 "I don’t think this RRR cut matters that much for the economy at this stage," said Zhiwei Zhang, chief economist at Pinpoint Asset Management, noting it was less than markets had expected.

 "The main challenge the economy faces is the Omicron outbreaks and the lockdown policies that restrict mobility.
-More liquidity may help on the margin, but it doesn't address the root of the problem," he said.
-The PBOC said the latest RRR cut would boost the long-term funds for banks, enabling them to step up support for industries and firms affected by COVID-19 outbreaks, and lower costs for financial institutions.
+More liquidity may help on the margin, but it doesn’t address the root of the problem," he said.
+The PBOC said the latest RRR cut would boost the long-term funds for banks, enabling them to step up support for industries and firms affected by COVID-19 outbreaks, and lower costs for banks.
+It will cut financial institutions' annual funding costs by about 6.5 billion yuan.

 The PBOC will also continue to keep liquidity broadly stable, while closely watching inflationary trends and policy changes made by developed countries, it said.
 For city commercial banks that do not have cross-provincial business and rural commercial banks that have an RRR of more than 5%, they are entitled to an additional cut of 25 bps.

 The weighted average RRR for financial institutions will be lowered to 8.1% after the cut, the central bank said.
+Ting Lu, chief China economist at Nomura, expects another 25bp RRR cut before the year-end, most likely before mid-2022, before cutting RRR for some big banks that still have relatively high reserve ratios.

+"We expect the PBOC to focus on increasing its direct credit support to small- and medium-sized enterprises, the agricultural sector, green investment, tech and elderly care via the MLF (medium-term lending facility), relending and rediscounting channels," Lu said.
 HEADWINDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)